 - In the upper right corner of the new dashboard, click Add Panel.

 - Select the chart style in which to display your metrics.
 The Chart Builder window appears, and you are prompted to write a query.
+For information on how to write a search query, see Write Efficient Search Queries.

 Step 3.
 Adding a metrics query to the panel